 Getting Started with the Modules Project

-The Modules Project is inactive.
+The Modules Project was inactive and was subsequently dissolved Oct 2023.
 The approach described here was superseded by Project Jigsaw.

 Downloading and Building